canonical/charm-relation-interfaces/interfaces/tracing/v0/README.md

       port: 5678
 ```

-### Provider
+### Requirer

-The provider side is not expected to publish any data via this relation's databags.
+The requirer side is not expected to publish any data via this relation's databags.